Braundo/kubernetes-guide/docs/core-concepts/overview.md

 The Control Plane, like many aspects of Kubernetes, exists in a *stateless* manner.
 However, **etcd** does not - it persistently stores the state of the cluster and other configuration data.
 <br>

 **etcd** plays a critical role in Kubernetes by persistently storing the state of the cluster and other configuration data.
-For high-availability setups
 <br>

 **etcd** is not merely installed on every control plane node; it is commonly configured externally or runs in a clustered mode across several nodes.
 This configuration helps avoid single points of failure and ensures that the cluster remains operational even if one or more **etcd** instances fail.
 It's important to note that while **etcd** can handle network partitions or "split-brain" scenarios by preventing state updates, it will still allow the running applications to operate, thus ensuring service continuity.